polina-munoz/black-hoodie-bay-area-2018/day_two_attacks.md

 ## Content Security Policy

+- It's an HTTP header
+- It looks similar to CORs
 - How to mitigate XSS.
 - When you html escape it, it gets treated as data and that's what you want.
+- It's not a replacement for careful input validation and output encoding.
+- You can control where resources are being sourced from
+- prevent inline script, code execution through eval
+- can be run in one of two modes -- enforcing, report only
+- directives include: script-src, img-src, style-src, object-src, default-src
+- Whitelists can be bypassed using JSONP endpoints, redirects.
+But they're hard to maintain.
+- CSP 3: strict-dynamic concept introduced

 ## Vulnerability chaining